vatsaljain79/Musical-Note-Recognition/README.md

 ```
 Musical-Note-Recognition/
 │
 ├── app.py                 # Flask backend
 ├── templates/
-│   └── index.html        # Frontend UI
+│   ├── index.html          # Audio recorder page
+│   ├── youtube.html        # YouTube to MP3 page
-├── recordings/           # Saved audio files
+├── recordings/             # Recorded audio files
+├── music/                  # YouTube downloaded MP3 files
 └── README.md
 ```

 ---

 ## Notes
-- Works only in browsers that support `MediaRecorder` API.
+- Works only in browsers that support the `MediaRecorder` API.
 - If microphone access is blocked, enable it in browser settings.
-- On first run, your browser will ask for microphone permission.
+- For YouTube downloads, ensure your internet connection is active.
+- Large YouTube videos may take time to process.

 ---